snabbdom/snabbdom/README.md

 The event listeners module gives powerful capabilities for attaching event listeners.

-You can attach a function that will be called with the event object.
+You can attach a function to an event on a VNode by supplying an object at `on` with a property corresponding to the name of the event you want to listen to.
+The function will be called when the event happens and will be passed the event object that belongs to it.

 ```javascript
 function clickHandler(ev) { console.log('got clicked'); }
 h('div', {on: {click: clickHandler}});
 ```

+Very often however you're not really interested in the event object itself.
+Often you have some data associated with the element that triggers an event and you want that data passed along instead.

+Consider a counter application with three buttons, one to increment the counter by 1, one to increment the counter by 2 and one to increment the counter by 3.
+You're don't really care excactly which button was pressed.
+Instead you're interested in what number was associated with the clicked button.
+The event listeners module allows one to express that by supplying an array at the named event property.
-We can also use the array syntax to attach a function that will be invoked with a constant value.
+The first element in the array should be a function that will be invoked with the value in the second element once the event occurs.

 ```javascript
 function clickHandler(number) { console.log('button ' + number + ' was clicked!'); }